WordPress/gutenberg/docs/designers-developers/developers/data/data-core-block-editor.md

 <a name="toggleBlockHighlight" href="#toggleBlockHighlight">#</a> **toggleBlockHighlight**

-Generator that toggles the highlighted block state.
+Returns an action object that toggles the highlighted block state.

 _Parameters_